1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What's the difference between cardiac cirrhosis and other types of liver cirrhosis?

-Cardiac cirrhosis is caused by long-term heart failure and high pressure in liver veins, whereas other cirrhosis types stem from alcohol use, hepatitis, or fat buildup in the liver.
+Cardiac cirrhosis is caused by long-term heart failure and elevated liver vein pressure, and the remaining forms of cirrhosis are the outcomes of alcohol intake, hepatitis, or fat deposition in the liver.

 What is the ICD-10 code for cardiac cirrhosis?